MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/transition-to-support-team.md

 ﻿---
-title: Set up a technical support team
+title: Set up a technical support team for your Dynamics 365 solutions
 description: Learn how to define the roles and responsibilities of your support team for your Dynamics 365 projects and ensure they have the resources to handle issues.
 author: taksatoms
 ms.author: tsato